shashank200565/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
-This project is a project i made where I used neural network to train data to predict whether a holder has exited the bank or not
-The features in this dataset are
+I made this project using Neural Networks to train data to predict whether a holder is likely to exit the bank or not The features in this dataset are
 - Customer ID
 - Surname